 I had married in my early twenties and for the most part of my early adulthood I was a student and a mother.
-As my children grew I began several entrepreneurial ventures – I tried my hand at public speaking, clerking in a law firm, multi-level marketing and even selling my own hand-painted pottery.
+As my children grew I began several entrepreneurial ventures – I tried my hand at public speaking, clerking in a law firm, multi-level marketing and even selling hand-painted pottery.
 Nothing I attempted was successful enough to earn pocket money, let alone a living.

 Newly divorced, I existed on child-support and alimony – until it stopped.
 My income plummeted to zero with no way to pay my mortgage of over two thousand dollars a month, or any other bills.
 And as often happens with wake-up calls, the rest of my life fell apart as well.
 Within one year of my divorce being finalized, my father died of lung cancer just months after diagnosis.
 My home ended up going into foreclosure.
 My two teenage sons became so difficult for me to handle, they moved in with their Dad, at their request.
-A month later their Dad transferred out of state and took my sons with him.
+A month later my ex transferred out of state and took our sons with him.
 Even my cats had to move out, because of my highly allergic boyfriend.